Online Blog & Business Help

 This really comes in handy when making NEW pins for older blog posts.
 This way you can simply copy the description and URL from your secret board and paste it into your new pin.
 Saving you from having to rewrite a perfectly keyworded description all over again.

-I try to change the description or title up a little each time.
-But this method at least gives me a good base to start.
+I do change the description and title a little each time.
+Pinterest loves new and it never hurts to target different keywords.
+But this method at least gives me a good base to start from.

 Bonus Tip: Take the organization one step further by breaking your secret board into sections.
 Mine has a section for my own pins and another section for affiliate pins.